-7.6.3 NACO_pol_cal_StandardStar
+7.5.3 NACO_pol_cal_StandardStar

 This template should be used to observe polarimetric standards that do not require chopping.
-It is strictly equivalent to the NACO_pol_obs_GenericOffset (see 7.6.1) template with the difference that some DPR keywords in the FITS headers of the images are set to different values allowing pipeline processing and archiving
+It is strictly equivalent to the NACO_pol_obs_GenericOffset (see 7.5.1) template with the difference that some DPR keywords in the FITS headers of the images are set to different values allowing pipeline processing and archiving

-7.7 NACO coronagraphic science templates
+7.6 NACO coronagraphic science templates

-For SW observations, the readout mode of the detector should be set to either Double_RdRstRd or to FowlerNsamp.
 For LW observations (with Lyot coronagraphs or the AGPM), the readout mode is set to Uncorr.

-7.7.1 NACO_coro_obs_Stare (only with AGPM since P93)
+7.6.1 NACO_coro_obs_Stare (only with AGPM since P93)

 This template is used for coronagraphic observations and it moves the telescope alternatively between a fixed object position and a sky position.
-The_parameter Number of AB or BA cycles defines the number of times this is done, but, unlike the NACO_spec_obs_AutoNodOnSlit, and NACO_img_obs_FixedSkyOffset templates, the sequence is ABABAB and not ABBAAB for the example in which the Number of AB or BA cycles is set to 3.
+The parameter Number of AB or BA cycles defines the number of times this is done, but, unlike the NACO_img_obs_FixedSkyOffset template, the sequence is ABABAB and not ABBAAB for the example in which the Number of AB or BA cycles is set to 3.
+The template will likely be modified during P96.
+Details will appear on the NACO news page and the NACO manual when implemented.